This post contains affiliate links.

 There are endless possibilities for the next step in the process – you can use white chocolate, milk, dark.
 We decided since it was Thanksgiving that an Apple Pie Caramel Apple would be a good choice so we used white chocolate.

-We bought the white chocolate melts from the cake decorating store also.
+We used white chocolate melts.
 We used about 2 lbs. for the 12 apples and had some leftover.

 We melted it in the microwave and then dipped the apples the same way we did the caramel.
 Our chocolate was a bit thick but that just meant more chocolate on the apple!
 Not a bad thing.